-Those French candles brands listed below take the category to a whole new luxurious level: fine fragrance, high-quality essential oils, and ingredients.
-Those are like perfume in a wax form.
+So, in order for you to find the scent that will set the perfect mood in your home, I’ve gathered the best French candle brands for you right here.
+These French candle brands take the category to a whole new luxurious level: fine fragrance, high-quality essential oils, and ingredients.
+These candles are like perfume in wax form.

-I’m sure you’re probably all familiar with Diptyque the french candle-maker.
-If you’re heading to Paris soon, you can visit their original boutique in Saint-Germain where they have been since 1961.
-The painter Desmond Knox-Leet, the designer Yves Coueslant, and the architect Christiane Gautrot founded Diptyque in the ’60s.
-At the very beginning, the company produced printed fabrics, but they meet success a few years later when they introduced a line of scented candles.
+I’m sure you’re probably already familiar with Diptyque Paris, the French luxury perfumer.
+If you’re heading to Paris soon, you can visit their original boutique at 34 Boulevard Saint-Germain where it all began in 1961.
+The painter Desmond Knox-Leet, the designer Yves Coueslant, and the architect Christiane Gautrot opened, at the very beginning, a storefront bazaar.
+The company was producing printed fabrics, but they meet success a few years later when they introduced a line of scented candles.

 In 1643 Maison Trudon was the provider of the royal court of Louis XIV, as well as most of the churches in France.
 Cire Trudon is the oldest French candle-maker and was the biggest wax-producing factory in the French Kingdom during the 18th century!
 If you’re heading to Paris, I’ll recommend visiting their original Left Bank boutique in Saint-Germain to breathe in the scents of woody cognac, tea and vetiver, and Versailles’ wooden floors.
-My favorites French scented candles are Gabriel and Tadine.
+My favorite Trudon’s scented candles are Cyrnos and Abd El Kader.

 Astier de Villatte

 Benoit Astier de Villatte and Ivan Pericoli founded in 1996 the house Astier de Villatte.
-The brand is famous for its 18th and 19th-century Parisian style handmade ceramics.
-In 2008, the collaboration with the perfumer Françoise Caron resulted in a collection of an Eaux de Cologne and 33 scented vegetable-wax candles.
+The brand is famous for its 18th and 19th-century Parisian-style handmade ceramics.
+In 2008, the collaboration with the perfumer Françoise Caron resulted in a collection of Eaux de Cologne and thirty-three scented vegetable-wax candles.
 Those scented candles are made in glass pots with Astier de Villatte’s signature.
-Unfortunately, the online shop is only delivering in the European Union, so you’ll need to head to Astier de Villatte’s Saint-Honoré store if you want to buy those scented candles.
-My personal pick is the Grand Chalet and Opéra.
+My favorite candles are Opéra and Villa Médicis.

 “Take a walk in the forest, make a garden, have a coffee, go to the bakery, stroll on the banks of the Seine River, offer a bouquet of Mimosa or have a drink with friends… “

 The erudite and entrepreneurial Carrière brothers founded in 1884 Carrière Frères.
 Passionate about patents and innovations, the brothers manage to keep candle-use alive in spite of the industrial revolution at the end of the 18th century.
-The two brothers reinvented the candle-making process by creating a unique wax formula that allows for a clean and even burns.
+The two brothers reinvented the candle-making process by creating a unique wax formula that allows for clean and even burns.
 Carrière Frères offers singular scents inspired by exotic or indigenous oils and made with the help of Robertet Group.
-My personal pick is the Cotton Flower, Tiare, and Cedar.
+My favorite candles are Lavender, Sandalwood, and Siracusa Lemon.

 Frédéric Malle founded Editions de Parfums in 2000, a completely original concept whereby noses composed creative fragrances sold under their creator’s names.
 Editions de Parfums is a publishing house of perfume that gives total creative freedom to the world’s greatest noses.
 At first, the idea was more a reaction to the commercially driven perfume industry that puts forward brand names instead of the perfume itself.
 In addition to fragrances, Frédéric Malle sells candles as well, which are both decorative objects and powerful fragrance diffusers.
-My personal pick is Saint des Saints and Bois de Santal.
+My favorite candles are Café Society and Bois de Santal.

 Maison Francis Kurkdjian

-Francis Kurkdjian, a renowned perfumer and Marc Chaya founded in 2009 the fragrance house Maison Francis Kurkdjian.
-Francis Kurkdjian was made famous at age 26 for designing the scent of Le Male for Jean Paul Gaultier, one of the best selling perfumes.
-In addition, he created some major other perfumes including Elie Saab Le Parfum, My Burberry, L’extase (Nina Ricci) and Narciso Rodriguez for her.
-The French Maison created a collection of 6 scented candles.
+Francis Kurkdjian, a renowned perfumer, and Marc Chaya founded in 2009 the fragrance house Maison Francis Kurkdjian.
+Francis Kurkdjian was made famous at age 26 for designing the scent of Le Male for Jean Paul Gaultier, one of the best-selling perfumes.
+In addition, he created some major other perfumes including Elie Saab Le Parfum, My Burberry, L’extase (Nina Ricci), and Narciso Rodriguez for her.
+The French Maison created a collection of six scented candles.
 Each of the scents refers to Francis Kurkdjian’s memories: his childhood house, his French West-coast beach house, or his Parisian apartment.
-My personal pick is the Baccarat Rouge 540 and the View of the Park.
+My favorite candles are Paris La Trouverie and Paris Au 17.